 For example, some advisors use generative AI to take notes during client meetings and summarize the meeting afterward, saving time both following a meeting and when preparing for the next one.
 Other advisors may use generative AI to help create first drafts of educational materials they distribute to clients; this not only saves advisors time but also can help them provide valuable behavioral education to their clients more regularly.
-Furthermore, advisors may use generative AI to help produce marketing materials - an activity that not only frees up time to spend with clients but also has the potential to bring in new clients.
+Furthermore, advisors may use generative AI to help produce marketing materials-an activity that not only frees up time to spend with clients but

-Exhibit 15: AI Accelerator Sales Will Quadruple Over the Next 5 Years With AI Demand
+Exhibit 15: Al Accelerator Sales Will Quadruple Over the Next 5 Years With Al Demand